 - 1. Select the Appliances menu and then the Config Groups tab. - 2.
-Click the Actions icon ([§]) for the appliance group you want to upgrade, and then click Schedule Task.
+Click the Actions icon (§) for the appliance group you want to upgrade, and then click Schedule Task.
+The Create Task dialog appears.

-FIGURE 96 Create Publish Configuration Task
+FIGURE 108 Create Publish Configuration Task